By-Laws (15 March 2019)

 - The Divisional Committees represent and promote the interests of their Divisional members and ensure that each of the geoscientific and related engineering disciplines is adequately represented within the EAGE and its functional committees.
 They advise the Board and support the functional Officers in all activities relevant to their Divisions.

-- The chair may nominate and propose one or more candidates for the position of Vice-Chair to the board., together with any other candidate who may have been nominated by petition under Constitution Article XII.5, for election in a ballot open to all members of the Association.
+- The chair may nominate and propose one or more candidates for the position of Vice-Chair to the board, together with any other candidate who may have been nominated by petition under Constitution Article XII.5, for election in a ballot open to all members of the Association.

 - In the event the position of Chair is vacated mid-term, the Vice-Chair will act as Chair and member of the Board for the remainder of the term.
 The other members of a Divisional Committee shall be nominated by the Chair, and will be appointed by the Board.

-VIII Creation of division
+VIII Creation of Division

 Activities to establish a Division can commence at the initiative of the Board or if at least fifty EAGE members have expressed in writing their wish for such a Division to be created.

-IX Dissolution of a division
+IX Dissolution of a Division

 A Division may be dissolved if it has fewer than 200 registered members two or more years after its creation, or if there is no regular journal or newsletter specific to the Division, or if there are no regular meetings of the Divisional members.

-X Election ballot form
+XIII Election ballot form

 - Elections are conducted using an electronic form send to each members’ preferred email address.